-Few people in the Australian wine industry would argue against rewarding growers for growing high quality fruit that meets winemakers' specifications - helping wineries to produce great wines that secure higher retail prices.
+ew people in the Australian wine industry would argue against rewarding growers for growing high quality fruit that meets winemakers' specifications - helping wineries to produce great wines that secure higher retail prices.

 But the way that grapegrowers are rewarded and the measures used to assess their grapes can be problematic.
-A lack of objectivity, transparency and standardisation concerning assessment can lead to disputes in the transaction process (or during the transaction).
+A lack of objectivity, transparency and standardisation concerning assessment can lead to disputes in the transaction process.

 Currently, Australian grapegrowers and winemakers use a range of analytical tools, measurements and methods to assess the relative quality and grading of grapes.
-These approaches are also used to determine the payment schedules that accompany transactions and contractual arrangements between buyers and sellers.
+These approaches are also used to determine the payment schedules that accompany